 The purpose of Yoga is to build strength, awareness and harmony in both the mind and the body and with various types of yoga which includes the breathing exercises, meditation, and assuming postures the benefits of yoga are many and let’s see a few in them.

 - Boosts your immune system

 Importance of Yoga

 The prevalence of yoga has been upsurge over the last few decades from medical professionals to celebrities.
-To maintain a balance between oneself and the environment is necessary for every human and with people with more stress, anxiety and insomnia has to adapt to Yoga as a healthy choice of lifestyle in order to
+To maintain a balance between oneself and the environment, it is necessary for every human to adapt to Yoga as a healthy choice of lifestyle in order to

 - Develop our mental health

 - Develop our Social health

 - Develop our spiritual health

 - Uplift your mood